-Summary of Benefits for the Standard Option of the Government Employees Health Association, Inc. 2020
+Summary of Benefits for the Standard Option of the Government Employees Health Association, Inc. 2021

 Do not rely on this chart alone.
+This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.geha.com/sbc.
-On this page we summarize specific expenses we cover; for more detail, look inside.
+Before making a final decision, please read this FEHB brochure.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.geha.com/sbc.